fieldtrip/website/workshop/nigeria2025/stimuli.md

 port = parallel.ParallelPort(0x0378)
 ```

 The number `0x0378` is the default address (expressed in [hexadecimal](https://en.wikipedia.org/wiki/Hexadecimal) numbers) for the parallel port on many Windows machines, but it can change from PC to PC.
 Change to match your machine.
-To find the adress, find the parllel port in the Windows Systems Settings.
+To find the address, find the parallel port in the Windows Systems Settings.

-To send the triggers, place this code at the appropiate place in your experiment script:
+To send the triggers, place this code at the appropriate place in your experiment script:

 ```python
 port.setData(code)        # Send trigger code